TimDTTP/LearningCPP/leetcode/compareVersionNumbers/README.md

     sum = sum * 10 + string[i]
 2. Return corresponding value based on comparison
 3. At the end return 0 since they are the same

+## Online solution
+Minimal to no significant improvements